lazy-eggplant/vs.templ/README.md

 #### vs.templ.js

-If you don't want to install _vs.templ_, it can be used standalone if you have a compatible WASM runtime on your system.
+If you don't want to install `vs.templ`, there is a standalone wasm/wasi build available in the release information.
-WASM builds are attached to releases.
+To use it just run:

 ```bash
 bun run ./vs.templ.js [...]